Altamont Gardens, Tullow, Co. Carlow

 We love the way the gardens have signs to tell you the names of the different tree and plant species.
 Especially helpful when you’re trying to educate yourself along with your inquisitive littles.

 The lake on this day in February was half-frozen but it didn’t deter the ducks who happily swam about.

 Still reflections of the different shades of green are inspiring.

-The main path and walkways through the gardens and around the lake are full of wonder and especially lovely when they create imaginative tree tunnels like this one.
+The main path and walkways through the gardens and around the lake are full of wonder.
+And especially lovely when they create imaginative tree tunnels like this one.

-What a view … I actually pictured myself as lady of the Manor before I took this photograph.
+What a view!
+I actually pictured myself as Lady of the Manor before I took this photograph.
 The only thing I was missing was an iced drink and a parasol.

 We took a walk up to this pillared getaway because we were told you can see three counties from this spot.
 The grassy path could have taken us much further but we decided we’d leave that adventure for our next visit.
 What a view though!
-Blue skies, green fields, woodlands and snow topped mountains.
+Blue skies, green fields, woodlands and snow capped mountains.
 The refreshing feeling your body needs and your soul seeks.

 For more information on Altamont Gardens visit carlowtourism.com

 - Swiss Chard, Spring Onion and Parmesan Pasta Recipe - May 29, 2020

 - Win a Wonderful Whiskey Lock-In from The Irish Whiskey Museum - May 27, 2020